inutile2014/SQL_XSS/README.md

 XSS
 <script>alert('blabla')</script>

+#SSI -> Server Side Includes
-#open a cmd and entre a command on a server using a injiection
+#open a cmd and entre a command on a server using a injiection / for example, to see some directories or files on a server
- <! --#exec cmd="ls ../" -->  #drop the space
+ <! --#exec cmd="ls ../.." -->  #drop the space

 92.60.14.134:8081/xss/iframe3?path=asdfasdf" onload="alert('blabla')